juxhouse/bela-resources/Concepts.md

 The source name is sent to BELA when ECDs are uploaded.

 BELA will garbage collect ECDs that are no longer present in any source.
 That is the purpose of sources.

+Admins can delete a source, which will delete all ECDs that were present exclusively in that source.